itsnits/UnitConverter/README.md

 # UnitConverter

-This is an android app which is developed using Kotlin
+This is an android app which is developed on Kotlin using Jet Compose